sahilrajput03/useWhat/Readme.md

 # `useWhat` - global state management solution

+**Before diving into anything in this package read this valuable question @ [stackoverflow](https://stackoverflow.com/questions/40819992/react-parent-component-re-renders-all-children-even-those-that-havent-changed), and you'll understand mostly how useWhat works underneath(though its very simple already!)**.

 MOST ASKED QUESTION 😴 :

 **Q. What to use for state management in react ?**